...

 Tactics are Crucial

-At the start of ADG the manager will select his five attacking players and the order in which they will compete.
+At the start of ADG, the manager selects his five attacking players and the order in which they will compete.
 He then instructs his remaining players which of the opposing team’s attackers they should anticipate defending against.

 The manager can also strategize with his players about various opposition players and their respective strengths and weaknesses.